Getting children involved

 Kids don’t have to be excluded from fundraising, in fact encouraging children to raise money for charity is a great way to teach them social responsibility, ICT skills, and how their actions can really make a difference to others.

-Here are some quick ways to get kids involved in a fundraising drive:
+Here are some quick ways to get kids involved in a fundraising drive

-- School: organise a school event attached to a fundraising drive.
-You can start a page for your child's entire class and encourage other parents to do the same for their children to start some healthy competition.
+Organise a school event attached to a fundraising drive.
+You can start a page for your child’s entire class and encourage other parents to do the same for their children to start some healthy competition.

-- Join an event: there are plenty of events that children can participate in as well as adults.
-From swimathons to dog jogs and more, there are plenty of activities that don't require athletic skill.
+There are plenty of events that children can participate in as well as adults.
+From swimathons to dog jogs and more, there are plenty of activities that don’t require athletic skill.

-- Organise a bake sale: teach your kids some baking skills and help raise money for charity in the process.
-It's a great way to combine fun activities into your appeal to change lives.
+Teach your kids some baking skills and help raise money for charity in the process.
+It’s a great way to combine fun activities into your appeal to change lives.

-- Do something they love: we've seen wonderful campaigns on JustGiving where young people have visited all the tube stations in London in one day, or been the youngest person to run a 1k for example, you can create an appeal based around any activity that they enjoy.
+We’ve seen wonderful campaigns on JustGiving where young people have visited all the tube stations in London in one day, or been the youngest person to run a 1k for example, you can create an appeal based around any activity that they enjoy.